src-d/blog/content/post/go-git-v4.md

 ## thanks

-We want to take this opportunity to thank each and every single one of our contributors.
+We want to take this opportunity to thank each and every single one of our [contributors](https://github.com/src-d/go-git/graphs/contributors).
+A special shout-ot goes to [Jeremy Stribling](https://github.com/strib) and [Ori Rawlings](https://github.com/orirawlings) who made this release possible.

-You are the real GitHub stars of this project.
+You all are the real GitHub stars of this project.